Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Conclusion

 \section{Conclusion}

-To investigate whether Mamba is compatible with trajectory optimization in offline RL, this work conducts comprehensive experiments from the aspect of data structures and network architectures.
-We find that (1) DeMa needs merely short sequence length and the temporal concatenation method, as its focus on sequences decays approximately exponentially.
-Thus we introduce a Transformer-like DeMa in trajectory optimization.
-(2) The hidden attention mechanism is important for DeMa, it can combine with other residual structures and does not need for position embedding.
-Based on the insights gained from the investigation, we present DeMa.
-Extensive evaluations shows our DeMa outstrips previous state-of-the-art methods.
-It yields an 80\% improvement over the Decision Transformer (DT) while using 30\% fewer parameters.
-In MuJoCo, DeMa outpaces DT using only one-fourth of the parameters.
+To investigate Mamba's compatibility with trajectory optimization, this work conducts comprehensive experiments from the aspect of data structures and network architectures.
+Our findings reveal that (1) DeMa benefits from short sequence lengths due to its exponentially decaying focus on sequences.
+Consequently, we incorporate a Transformer-like DeMa.
+(2) The hidden attention mechanism plays a crucial role in DeMa.
+It can combine with other residual structures and does not require position embedding.
+Based on the insights gained from the investigation, our DeMa surpasses previous methods, achieving higher performance over the DT while using 30\% fewer parameters in eight Atari games.
+In the MuJoCo, our DeMa outperforms DT with only a quarter of the parameters.
 In conclusion, our DeMa is compatible with trajectory optimization in offline RL.

-\textbf{Limitations.} We investigate the application of Mamba in the trajectory optimization method.
-However, the exploration of online and muli-task environments requires a more in-depth approach.
-The RNN-like DeMa may more suitable for complex tasks that require memory and involve long sequences using more training data.
-This assumption also warrants further research.